The Day Mossad Filed A Court Case On My Behalf

 Clerk: Okay, I will withdraw the case now.
 Thank you.

-Motive
+Possible Mossad Motive

-I figured that the person who filed that case must have assumed I destroyed my earlier sim card, so I would never get to know about the case.
 They might have given my previous address as my current address, and made sure their associate was occupying that house to take care of any letters sent to me.

-The phone number used to file the case was in my name, so technically everything was in order.
-I wondered whether the person who filed the case impersonated me i.e. had my forged ID, or a lawyer filed it as my representative.
+I wondered whether the person who filed the case impersonated me i.e. had my forged ID, or a shadowy lawyer had filed it as my ‘representative’.

 I thought that, if a person had impersonated me, then it was very possible that he had also deliberately done various other evil things in my name.
 The plan being to destroy my reputation completely.